Truc-T-Le/Heart-Disease/README.md

   1. QR Decomposition
   2. LU Decomposition
   3. Chelosky's Decompositions
-- Data Simulations (Training Data Set)
-- Model Building/Model Selection (Will run our models using the simulated dataset, and we will then pick the model that has the best accuracy rate to run on the real dataset.)
+- Model Building
    1. Logistic Regression
    2. Linear Discriminant Analysis
    3. Newton's Algorithm
+- Data Simulations (Check if our methods work correctly)
+  - Split simulated data into training and testing
+  - Check if each of our constructed algorithm works correctly
+- Model Selection
+  - Split the data into training and testing sets and train the model for each of the method.
+  - Run the training set through each model and select the model with the best accuracy result.
 - Conclusion (Results and Visualization)